dd-b/piwigo-MugShot/README.md

+# Another fork

+This version is an attempt to produce a version that works again, since the original MugShot was not being updated and the author isn't responding (or has just changed email addresses).

 # MugShot

 This is a fork of the [piwigo-facetag plugin](https://github.com/pommes-frites/piwigo-facetag) and adds a bit more functionality.
 The code base has been rewritten using an object literal class style and includes some new features.
 Please note that it is not compatible with the original.